pkmtum/GenPANIS/README.md

 bash decompress_data.sh
 ```

 This extracts and decompresses all files to their correct locations.
-The repository is then in a **ready-to-run** state — inference, training, and the Gibbs sampler will all work out of the box.
+The repository is then in a **ready-to-run** state — inference and training will all work out of the box.

 ## Usage